richard-better/pushbullet.py/readme.md

 # PushBullet.py

 This is a python library for the wonderful [PushBullet](https://www.pushbullet.com) service.
-It allows you to send push notifications to Android devices.
+It allows you to send push notifications to [Android](https://play.google.com/store/apps/details?id=com.pushbullet.android) and [iOS](https://itunes.apple.com/us/app/pushbullet/id810352052) devices.

 In order to use the API you need an API key that can be obtained [here](https://www.pushbullet.com/account).
 This is user specific and is used instead of passwords.